cksource/mrgit/README.md

 `mrgit` allows for handling of the root repository as well.
 If such behavior is desired, `$rootRepository` option can be used in the config.
 When configured, using eg. the `pull` command will affect the root repository in addition to the usual dependencies.
 If required, this behavior can be disabled with the `--skip-root` CLI option.
 Additionally, the `$rootRepository` key can be included in any preset, and will work accordingly to presets logic.

-Not all commands are support execution in the root repository.
+Not all commands support execution in the root repository.
 If a command does not support this feature, it is executed normally, without affecting the root repository.
 Currently supported commands are:

  - `checkout`
  - `commit`